Jhonatan-prog/GitHub/Git-Branching/Branching.md

 After all the changed have been saves and committed you must use the next command: git push -y origin + BranchName

-3. git pull (This one emerge the feature branch with the main)
+3. git pull + BranchName (This one emerge the feature branch with the main)

 #### Removing branches
 You don't need to use branches that has been moved to the main